mighdoll/thimbleberry/doc/Utilities.md

 Shader development and debugging is more difficult than typical web programming.
 I've found it useful to develop shaders incrementally from small test examples.
-Once setup, component testing wtih Vite and Cypress is very handy.
+Once set up, component testing wtih Vite and Cypress is very handy.
 New tests are easy to add.
 Tests re-run automatically as you change a file.
 And best of all, the development test cycle time is essentially instantaneous.